yixinNB/container-cli/README.md

 # introduction
-When we initialize a container, if we accidentally make a port mapping error, we need to modify to rebuild the container or modify the docker configuration file manually.
+When we initialize a container, if we accidentally make a port mapping mistake, we need to rebuild the container or modify the docker configuration file manually.
 This tool is designed to automate the process of modifying docker configuration files.
 # demo
 This demo shows how container-cli can modify the port mapping of a container named python